rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 be updated to match the configured `namespace` in use by the tenant's Istio control plane.

 #### Split Common and Namespace Specific Resources
-The manifest files in the Istio repostories create both some common resources that would be used by all Istio control planes as well as resources that are replicated per control plane.
+The manifest files in the Istio repositories create both some common resources that would be used by all Istio control planes as well as resources that are replicated per control plane.
 Although it is a simple matter to deploy multiple control plane by replacing the *istio-system* namespace references as described above, a better approach is to split the